dimasawp/express-blog-api/README.md

 # 📝 Express Blog API — RESTful Blog Backend dengan Express, TypeScript & Prisma

-## 🚀 Deskripsi
+## 🚀 Description

-**Express Blog API** adalah REST & GraphQL API untuk aplikasi blog yang dibangun menggunakan **Node.js, Express, dan TypeScript**.
+**Express Blog API** is a REST & GraphQL API for a blog application built using **Node.js, Express, and TypeScript**.
-Project ini dirancang sebagai **backend service** yang mendukung autentikasi pengguna, manajemen artikel, komentar, serta fitur like dengan pendekatan yang **scalable, terstruktur, dan testable**.

-Project ini juga menjadi potofolio untuk menunjukkan penerapan:
+This project is designed as a **backend service** that supports user authentication, article management, comments, and likes, following a **scalable, well-structured, and testable** approach.

+This project also serves as a portfolio to demonstrate the implementation of:

 -   Clean Architecture (Controller, Service, Repository)
--   Authentication & Authorization menggunakan JWT
+-   Authentication & Authorization using JWT
--   ORM database dengan Prisma
+-   Database ORM with Prisma
--   API testing menggunakan Jest & Supertest
+-   API testing using Jest & Supertest
--   Caching menggunakan Redis
+-   Caching with Redis
--   Integrasi GraphQL di dalam aplikasi Express
+-   GraphQL integration within an Express application

 ---

 ## ✨ Features

-## ✨ Features

 -   **Authentication**
-    -   → Register & Login user dengan JWT-based authentication
+    -   → Register & login users with JWT-based authenticatio
 -   **Article Management**
-    -   → CRUD artikel (Create, Read, Update, Delete)
+    -   → CRUD articles (Create, Read, Update, Delete)
 -   **Comment System**
-    -   → Create, Read, dan Delete komentar pada artikel
+    -   → Create, read, and delete comments on articles
 -   **Like System**
-    -   → Toggle like / unlike pada artikel
+    -   → Toggle like / unlike on articles
 -   **API Architecture**
-    -   → REST API & GraphQL API berjalan berdampingan, validasi request menggunakan Zod
+    -   → REST & GraphQL APIs running side by side with request validation using Zod
 -   **Performance**
-    -   → Redis caching untuk data tertentu
+    -   → Redis caching for selected data
 -   **Testing**
-    -   → Unit & integration testing menggunakan Jest & Supertest
+    -   → Unit & integration testing using Jest & Supertest

 ---